What Is the hCG Quantitative Blood Test?

 What Is Human Chorionic Gonadotropin (hCG)?

-Cells in the placenta make human chorionic gonadotropin, or hCG.
+During pregnancy, cells in the developing placenta make human chorionic gonadotropin, or hCG.

 The placenta is the sac that nourishes the egg after it’s fertilized and